coolyjg/rukos/README.md

     # more args: LOG=<log> SMP=<smp> NET=[y|n] ...
     ```

-### How to build RukOS for specific platforms and devices
+### How to build RuxOS for specific platforms and devices

 Set the `PLATFORM` variable when run `make`: